100 Notable alumni of

 -

-John A. Pilch was a National Basketball Association (NBA) player.
-He played basketball at the University of Wyoming from 1947 to 1950.
+John A. Pilch was an American basketball player in the National Basketball Association (NBA).
+He played college basketball for the Wyoming Cowboys from 1947 to 1950.
 During that time, he was Wyoming's leading scorer.
-In his senior season, John averaged 11.5 points per game and was selected as an All-American basketball player.
+In his senior season, Pilch averaged 11.5 points per game and was selected as an All-American basketball player.
 John was drafted in the second round of the 1950 NBA draft by the Baltimore Bullets.
 He played in one NBA season with the Minneapolis Lakers, 0.6 points and 1 rebound per game.
 In 1999, John was posthumously inducted into the University of Wyoming Athletics Hall of Fame.

 -